Gapless Phases in (2+1)d with Non-Invertible Symmetries: Gapless Phases from DW Theory

 In summary, this boundary carries a 2-group symmetry with the 1-form and 0-form symmetries generated by $D_1^{\omega}$ and $D_2^{b}$ respectively.
 The 0-form symmetry on the 1-form symmetry as \eqref{eq:2gp action}.
-This boundary condition is depicted as (only the bulk defects with untwisted ends are shown) \be \ee \item {\bf Neumann $\Z_2$ Boundary Conditions.} These boundary conditions are obtained by gauging $\Z_2^{b}$ on $\fB_{\Dir}$ with discrete torsion $\omega\in H^3(\Z_2,U(1))$.
+This boundary condition is depicted as (only the bulk defects with untwisted ends are shown) \be \ee Note that $\cS_{\Neu(\Z_3),\omega}$ does not depend on $\omega$, which only changes the associator of $\Z_3^{(1)}$, resulting in equivalent fusion 2-categories, recall \eqref{eq: twisted pentagon}. \item {\bf Neumann $\Z_2$ Boundary Conditions.} These boundary conditions are obtained by gauging $\Z_2^{b}$ on $\fB_{\Dir}$ with discrete torsion $\omega\in H^3(\Z_2,U(1))$.
 Upon such a gauging, $\cE_0^{P}$ which was charged under $\Z_2^b$ on $\fB_{\Dir}$, goes to the twisted sector of a dual $\Z_2$ 1-form symmetry, which we denote as $D_1^{\wh{b}}$.

 The ends $\cE_0^{E,1}$ and $\cE_0^{E,2}$ of $\Q_1^{E}$ on $\fB_{\Dir}$, can be decomposed into linear combinations $\cE_0^{E,\pm}=\cE_0^{E,1}\pm \cE_0^{E,2}$ with $\cE_0^{E,+}$ and $\cE_0^{E,-}$ being uncharged and charged under $D_2^{b}$.
 Therefore upon gauging $\Z_2^b$, one obtains